garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 ---
 Ho, Ho, Ho
 (I know I ain't hear somebody say
-Nuthin about hoes up in here, sshhh, ooh lord)
+Nuthin about hoes up in here, sshhh, ohlord)

 What's up Dallas, what's up (x2)
 Dallas jump on it, jump on it, jump on it